brene/docs/content/reference/platform.md

 Required fields are usually marked using a `!` after the field type.

-> An example for a required field on a `User` model could look like this: `email: String!`.
+> An example for a required field on the `User` model could look like this: `email: String!`.

 ##### Default Value